Irrational-Encoding-Wizardry/guide.encode.moe/encoding/descaling.md

 ![Manaria_Friends-ep1_04_graph](images/descale_graph.png)

-The X axis shows the resolutions that were checked and the Y axis shows the relative error.
+The X axis shows the resolutions that were checked, and the Y axis shows the relative error.
 The relative error refers to
 the difference between the original frame and the rescaled frame.
-What you're looking for
+What you're looking for are
-are the low spikes,
-as that shows a low relative error.
+the spikes that show a low relative error.
 In this case it very clearly points to 878p.

 As a sidenote,
-it's important to note that this script can't find native 1080p elements.
+it's important to keep in mind that this script can't find native 1080p elements.
 This is because it descales the frame and reupscales it afterwards